top of page

 Pigment / Chlorophyll 0.5-0.6% of dry leaf matter, gives tea color and taste, can also be enhanced by shade growing.

-roasted coffee can contain up to three times more caffeine than tea.
+Alkaloids make up 3-5% of dry leaf matter.
+Alkaloids are stimulating substances more commonly known as caffeine or theine – it's the same substance.
+Unprocessed tea leaves contain more theine than fresh coffee beans, but the production process changes the ratio, so roasted coffee can contain up to three times more caffeine than tea.
 Coffee gives you a strong, fast energizing effect that fades in 1-2 hours.
 Tea provides a calm energy that can last up to 6 hours.
-The longer duration is due to the L-theanine that interact with theine, and wakes you up and give you high capacity for concentration!
+The longer duration is said to be due to the L-theanine that interacts with theine, waking you up and giving you high capacity for concentration!

-I'll be happy to help you select the right teas for your office, your hotel, café or restaurant.
+I'll be happy to help you select the right teas for your office, your hotel, café, or restaurant.
 Welcome to contact me at catrin@brandable.se

 Comments